4564516/my_rag_project/artifacts/processed_docs/luccioni2023/luccioni2023/luccioni2023.md

 <span id="page-5-1"></span>![](_page_5_Figure_3.jpeg)

-**Figure Description:**
-**Figure Context:**
-This image is a world map with various countries colored according to their carbon emissions, model sizes, and energy consumption.
-The map highlights the carbon emissions, model sizes, and energy consumption of various countries.

-**Figure Data (Q&A):**

-Q: What is the total carbon emissions for GShard?
-A: 4.3 tCO2

-Q: What is the size of the LLa

-Q: How many models and main energy sources are there?

-Q: What is the size of the L

-Q: What is the total

-Q: What is the
+Fig. 1.
+Map with the countries where the models in the data were trained, as reported by the authors.
+The colors code the median carbon intensity of the energy used by the models trained in each country.
+The legend indicates the number of models trained in each country, as well as a colored patch marking the main energy source – see bottom of the legend for the values.

+Another observation that can be made based on our data is that none of the models from our sample were trained in either Africa nor South America – in fact, the majority of the models from our sample (76) were trained in countries representing the Global North.
+This is consistent with previous work examining the 'digital divide' in ML and observing the centralization of power in the field, which hinders researchers from underrepresented locations and groups from contributing to the field, given the attribution of computing resources [\[2,](#page-13-19) [3,](#page-13-20) [9\]](#page-13-21).
+Generally speaking, emissions, matters of equity and accessibility are closely connected to those around climate change, and the centralization of resources remains a major problem [\[33,](#page-14-24) [34\]](#page-14-25).

-# <span id="page-5-0"></span>4.2 What is the order of magnitude of CO2 emissions produced by training ML models?
+### <span id="page-5-0"></span>4.2 What is the order of magnitude of CO2 emissions produced by training ML models?

 As explained in Section [3,](#page-2-0) there is a linear relationship between the energy consumed and the carbon emissions produced, with the energy source (discussed in the Section above) influencing the magnitude of this relationship.
 In Figure [2,](#page-6-0) we plot the energy consumed (X axis, logarithmic scale) and the CO2 emitted (Y axis, logarithmic scale) of every model in our data set, color-coded with the main energy source, which are the same as those presented in Table [2.](#page-4-3) First, we can observe differences of several orders of magnitude in the energy used by models in our sample, ranging from just about 10 kWh to more than 10,000 kWh, which results in similar differences in the total quantity of CO2 emitted.
 As expected, the relationship between energy consumed and carbon emitted is largely linear.
 However, Figure [2](#page-6-0) Manuscript pending review